scottdorman/scottdorman.github.io/_posts/2007/2007-11-06-Windows-Live-Wave-2-Released.md

 *   Instantly connect to the people who matter most—via text, voice, or video.*
 *   Show 'em if you're online, offline, or out to lunch.
 Look like you're not there even if you are.
 *   Share your personal files, photos, and videos.
-Just drag and drop them into a Shared Folder. <sub>*You and your contact will need compatible Web cameras, microphones, speakers or a headset, and high-speed Internet access.</sub>
+Just drag and drop them into a Shared Folder. *You and your contact will need compatible Web cameras, microphones, speakers or a headset, and high-speed Internet access.*

 **Windows Live Mail**